sbosnick/selection/design/sel4plat.md

 specific files for libsel4.a are empty.

-The omap3 and am335x platforms will initially be restricted to supporting the release profiled in cargo (i.e. when complied with the --release flag) because of [issue 116].
+The omap3 and am335x platforms will initially be restricted to supporting the release profile in cargo (i.e. when complied with the --release flag) because of [issue 116].
 Once that issue is resolved **selection** shall [[.support_debug_on_omap]] and [[.support_debug_on_am335x]].